jayalloyd/jayalloyd/README.md

 ## 👨‍💻 About Me

-- 🚀 Full Stack Developer passionate about building web applications
+- 🚀 Aspiring Full-Stack Developer
 - 👀 Interested in Full Stack Development
 - 🌱  Currently deepening expertise in Data Structures & Algorithms and exploring advanced MERN stack concepts
 - 💞️ Open to collaborating on remote projects and exciting new ideas